 Public Colleges Offer Merit Scholarships to Recruit Students

-For state residents, public universities will often be the most reasonably priced route to a bachelor’s degree.
-Meanwhile plenty of affluent nonresidents are attracted to some of the most popular state research universities, such as the ones listed below, for their academic reputation, their desirable geographic location, their sports teams or a combination of these reasons.
+For state residents, public universities are the most reasonably priced route to a bachelor’s degree.
+Meanwhile, plenty of affluent non-residents are attracted to popular state research universities, such as the ones listed below.
+Reasons why include their academic reputation, desirable geographic location and sports teams.

 - Ohio State University